Oksana Zabuzhko: Life

-Born 19 September 1960 in Lutsk, Ukraine.
+Zabuzhko was born 19 September 1960 in Lutsk, Ukraine.
 The writer's father, Stefan (Stepan) Ivanovych Zabuzhko (1926-1983) was a teacher, literary critic, and translator, the first to translate the stories of the Czech composer and writer Ilja Hurník into Ukrainian, and was repressed during Stalin's regime.

 According to Zabuzhko, she received her philological education at home.
 The repressions against the Ukrainian intelligentsia that began in September 1965 forced the family to leave Lutsk, and since 1968 she has lived in Kyiv.

 Zabuzhko studied philosophy at the Kyiv University, where she also completed her doctorate in aesthetics in 1987.
 In 1992, she taught at Penn State University as a visiting writer.
 Zabuzhko won a Fulbright scholarship in 1994 and taught Ukrainian literature at Harvard and the University of Pittsburgh.
 To date, Zabuzhko works at the Hryhori Skovoroda Institute of Philosophy of the National Academy of Sciences of Ukraine.

-On 8 March 2022 Zabuzhko became the first person who is neither an EU citizen nor an official to address a plenary session of the European parliament in Strasbourg.
+On 8 March 2022 Zabuzhko became the first person who is neither an EU citizen nor an official to address a plenary session of the European Parliament in Strasbourg.